nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			This group is only used in trends and indicates the end of a significant weather phenomena.

+		.. index:: single: Wind Shear; Forecast conditions

+		.. cpp:enumerator:: WSCONDS

+			This group indicates that potential wind shear conditions are present but there's not enough information to reliably forecast height, direction and speed of wind shear.

 		.. index:: single: Remarks

 		.. cpp:enumerator:: RMK